2012 In Review

 - Version 2.4 of yt was released, which included threaded volume rendering, the Plot Window, a totally rewritten GUI, and a bunch of other improvements.

 - The yt Hub was re-launched with data exploration widgets and an IPython Notebook viewer.

 - The documentation for yt was streamlined and improved, with some awesome cookbook recipes and improvements.
-We also now have a constantly refreshed build of the documentation at ReadTheDocs.

 - Development of yt 3.0 really took off, with people from several communities picking it up and contributing changes.

 - yt gained the ability to create data totally in memory, and then write it to disk!

 - The yt community grew and was more active than ever, providing assistance, ideas, sharing suggestions and scripts, and keeping a congenial, friendly attitude.